Buying Bikes

 Motorcycle Purchase In Thailand

-Thai people require an ID card plus a copy of their house registration paper to register a vehicle in their own name.
+Thai people require an ID card and a copy of their house registration paper to register a vehicle in their name.
 Foreigners need the “same” – confirmation of ID and local address.
 This means a copy of your passport and a letter from your local immigration office or consul confirming your Thailand address.
 To get this, you should have a 3-month non-immigrant visa, suggesting that you live in Thailand.

 If you’re buying a new bike from a dealer, they usually can still get the bike registered in your name even if you don’t have the 3-month non-immigrant visa.
-However this does vary from province to province & dealer to dealer – how well they are connected.
+However, this does vary from province to province & dealer to dealer – how well they are connected.

+It is possible to take a vehicle out of the country if it does not belong to you but is in the name of another person.
+To do this, you must have permission from the vehicle owner to export it.
 There is a standard form you can use for this.
 Click here to see what it looks like.
-Under this system then you can buy a motorcycle in another person’s name still ride it out “overseas.”
-To do this, you must have signed copies of the real owner’s valid / current (not expired) Thai ID card and Thai house registration.
+Under this system, you can buy a motorcycle in another person’s name and still ride it out “overseas.”
+To do this, you must have signed copies of the actual owner’s valid/current (not expired) Thai ID card and Thai house registration.

 Thai Bike Prices: to get an idea buy some Thai bike magazines.
 The best 2 bike mags are Motocross and Performance Bike.
 The most reputable bike shops in Bangkok to consider are: